Evaluating LLM-Based Regression Test Generation: Experimental Design

 \subsubsection{Experiment Configuration}

-The default configuration of our \toolname is as follows: we provide both the commit message and the code diff to the LLM as the commit information, and we provide the command-line utility and parameters expected to be used to test the commit.
-We attached the execution analysis result during the feedback.
-As previously mentioned, we use the \gpt model with a temperature of 0.5 and set the number of iterations to 5.
-We set the timeout for each LLM-based input generation to 30 seconds.
-We repeat each experiment five times to account for the randomness of the LLM and the fuzzer.
-All experiments are conducted on a docker container with 64 cores of AMD EPYC 7713P @ 2.0GHz and 251GB memory.
+The default configuration of our \toolname is as follows: We provide the LLM with both the commit message and code diff as commit information, along with the command-line utility and parameters used to test the commit.
+Execution analysis results are included in feedback. \review{We use the \gpt model with 0.5 temperature to balance creativity and precision, following ChatAFL~\cite{chatafl}.
+We limit each run to a safe upper bound of five feedback iterations based on our preliminary study, where we observed that effective test cases were generated within 1.67 iterations on average.} Each LLM-based input generation has a 30-second timeout.\footnote{\review{Due to free-tier API limitations, DeepSeek-R1 experiments had a median execution time of approximately 15 minutes; commercial deployments would substantially reduce this latency.}} To account for randomness in the LLM and fuzzer, we repeat each experiment ten times.
+All experiments run in a Docker container with 64 AMD EPYC 7713P cores @ 2.0GHz and 251GB memory.